weidengeist/Willowbot/README.md

   }
 }
 ```
-A short explanation for the regex used here: A user will be banned if his/her first message ever in the chat starts (`^`) with »Buy«, followed by arbitrary characters (`.`) in a quantity of 0 or more (`*`) and afterwards the word »followers«.
-By putting `.*` before `followers`, you can catch a scam bot message even if it changes the order of words (»Buy followers, subs, and viewers«, »Buy subs, followers, and viewers«, etc.).
+A short explanation for the regex used here: A user will be banned if his/her first message ever in the chat starts (`^`; cf. `^[Mm]ulti` in section 3.1.2) with »Buy«, followed by arbitrary characters (`.`) in a quantity of 0 or more (`*`) and afterwards the word »followers«.
+By putting `.*` before `followers`, you can catch a scam bot message even if it varies the order of words (»Buy followers, subs, and viewers«, »Buy subs, followers, and viewers«, etc.).

 Another fancy example for banning scam bots:
 ```